 Among some of the Trek accessories I'd been collecting was, in readiness for the acquisition of the 96 Y33, the alloy water bottle cage and pump.
 I wanted my Y33 to be exactly like the one in Popular Mechanics.
-The pump (actually I have two of them) is a strange design in that it has two air chambers, one working on the push stroke and the other on the pull stroke.
+The pump is a strange design in that it has two air chambers, one working on the push stroke and the other on the pull stroke.
 This is unlike conventional pumps only working on the push stroke.
 It had me confused for a long time, thinking the valves were faulty.
 But all was well, just different.
 Maybe their idea is that the tyre gets pumped up twice as fast.
 Having sorted that out, I proceeded to mount the pump on the water bottle mounts under the frame, only to find it wouldn't fit.
 The pump is obstructed by the URT and pivot.
 How they did it for the Popular Mechanics picture, I haven't worked out.
 Perhaps there is a shorter pump that looks similar.

-By now I'd tightened the headset and ajusted the gears, which interestingly were one notch out on the rear derailleur.
+By now I'd tightened the headset and adjusted the gears, which interestingly were one notch out on the rear derailleur.
 Also the rear brake cable needed some CRC down it as it was a bit sluggish.
 As well, I centred the brakes so both pads were applied at the same time.

 Off to Murphy's Glen which is a 22km round trip.
 Performance was a lot better and there weren't any problems.
 However, it isn't the miracle bike like the YSL200 or even the 1998 Y33.
 This may well be due to the thick tyres with a very deep tread.

 Giving the bike a good clean after this ride, I noticed one of the gear teeth was missing off the second chain ring.
 Not what was expected given the excellent overall condition, but interesting.
 The only time I could see it causing a problem is going from first chain ring up to second, and only if the change is done at a certain time.